-Authors: Pompeius Trogus as cited by Justin, Epitome of the Philippic History of Pompeius Trogus 2.1-3 (link to full work)
+Ancient authors: Pompeius Trogus as cited by Justin, Epitome of the Philippic History of Pompeius Trogus 2.1-3 (link; link to Latin).

 Comments: We know very little about Pompeius Trogus (first century BCE) beyond what his abbreviator (Justin) summarizes at the end of book 43: Trogus was a Gaul of the Vocontian tribe whose grandfather had been granted Roman citizenship and whose father served under Gaius Caesar.
 So Trogus would be a “barbarian” from the perspective of some, even if a Roman citizen.
 Trogus’ work only survives in abbreviated form thanks to Justin, about whom we know even less.

 One of the most fascinating things about Trogus’ work is his depiction of Scythians (the passage supplied here).
 Ever since Herodotos, the Scythians were more often than not considered the epitome of the “barbarian.”
 Some such as Ephoros of Kyme (mid-fourth century BCE) worked against this tendency and portrayed the Scythians as noble savages.
 Yet Trogus’ passage on the Scythian people is the most emphatically positive image of the Scythians we possess.
 The Scythians are presented as the oldest people to have ever existed and as a model for others to follow.
 Their justice arises inherently within their descent group and is not learned.
 The story about the competition between Scythians and Egyptians over who was the original people, with the Scythians winning the competition, illustrates well the sorts of ethnic interactions we are exploring on this site.